 In fall 2020, these move-away provisions were repeatedly triggered in the EAZ and SFA 4 to the extent that they inhibited successful prosecution of the shrimp fishery, posing a serious economic viability concern for the offshore shrimp sector.
 The occurrence of high juvenile redfish bycatch was considered an urgent and unusual circumstance.
-The need for a management response to address the interruption of shrimp fishing was especially urgent since fishing opportunity remaining was limited and subject to ice conditions.
+The need for a management response to address the interruption of shrimp fishing was urgent since fishing opportunity remaining was limited and subject to ice conditions.
+The high prevalence of redfish bycatch has persisted into the following season in spring 2021.